ShevetAhim/old-site/content/Accomodations/shared.md

             Free WiFi
             Shared bathroom
             Up to 25 people
+Tags: Dormitory,Shared room,Bedouin tent
+Summary: 15-Bed shared dormitory on a suburban environment.
+Chill-out in the spirit of the Bedouin hospitality.

 Bed in 15-Bed Dormitory: This is a large tent with 15 single beds/mattresses (The tent can be reserved for groups, and number of beds can be increased to 25).
 Outside the tent is a spacious shaded chill-out area built in the spirit of the Bedouin hospitality, with views of the garden.